jvs-alpha/iot-minorpj/README.md

 * jwt token based authentication unsing python jwt

 ## THINGS TO DO
-* replace the azure with OpenStack
+* use the OpenStack in any vertual mechine
+* create a decentalized network for the iot device to communicate

+## TERMS TO USE
+* Real time flow
+* Batch flow (it is stored data)